vgorbic1/Tutorials/WordPress/permissions.md

-## Unable to upload images and updated plugins
+## Unable to upload images and update plugins

 The fix:
 - Create a phpinfo test page.